KunyuHe/Donation-Projects-Outcome-Predictions/README.md

 ### a).
 Random Forest

+Performance of random forest with default parameters on the test set is rather unsatisfying, with a test accuracy of 69.216%, and test AUC of 0.637.

 After tuning by grid search, random forest classification achieved a test accuracy of 74.813%, test AUC of 0.638.

 ![](https://github.com/KunyuHe/Donation-Projects-Outcome-Predictions/blob/master/EDA_outputs/important_features.png)